 All our pups are out of

-Very healthy and lovely Lhasa Apso puppy's are available in August 2015,
+Very healthy and lovely Lhasa Apso puppy's are available at the end of 2015,

 For serious Lhasa Apso owners who love the breed, reservation advised!